In this Section

 The Board of Directors retains an oversight function, especially as regards finance, outcomes and safeguarding, but responsibility is delegated to the individual Governing Bodies.

 The Trust, however, has a level of expertise that individual schools can draw upon and offers an unrivalled opportunity to share best practice and school improvement strategies for the benefit of all children.
-It also enables cost-efficient, expert centrally-run services to be provided to schools enabling them to concentrate on teaching and learning.
+It also enables cost-efficient, expert centrally-run services, provided to schools enabling them to concentrate on teaching and learning.

 Professor Megan Crawford